Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Structured Domain Adaptation

-\paragraph{Online relation-consistency loss.} The appearance consistency loss $\mathcal{L}_\text{apr}$ alone is not enough to maintain accurate inter-sample relations during translation, we propose to use the pre-trained $\mathcal{F}^s$ to provide relation supervision on-the-fly for regularizing the translation.
-Intuitively, inter-sample relations can be modeled by the ratio of feature similarities between pairs of images.
-In person re-ID, triplets with intra-/inter-identity samples are generally most representative and can be used for modeling better inter-sample relations.
+Since there are no ``ground-truth'' inter-sample relations, we propose to use the pre-trained $\mathcal{F}^s$ to provide relation supervision on-the-fly for effectively regularizing the translation.
+Intuitively, inter-sample relations can be modeled by the ratio of feature similarities between images.
+In person re-ID, we found that triplets with intra-/inter-identity samples are generally representative and can be used for modeling inter-sample relations.

 Given a source-domain image $x^s$, its positive sample $x^s_p$ with the same identity, and its negative sample $x^s_n$ with a different identity, we can measure their similarity-based inter-sample relations on-the-fly among the triplet with a softmax-like function, { } where $\vf^s$, $\vf_p^s$, $\vf_n^s$ are the features encoded by the pre-trained source-domain encoder $\mathcal{F}^s$ on the image samples $x^s$, $x_p^s$, $x_n^s$, respectively, and $\langle \cdot, \cdot \rangle$ is the inner product between two feature vectors to measure their similarity.
 Similar to \cite{hermans2017defense}, we utilize only the most difficult triplet of each sample $x^s$ within a batch, \ie the hardest positive ($\vf^s_p$) and negative ($\vf^s_n$) samples for each $\vf^s$.
-Note that $\mathcal{R}(x^s; \mathcal{F}^s)$ is a \emph{continuous} value in $[0,1]$ to measure the ratio of pairwise similarities.
+Note that $\mathcal{R}(x^s; \mathcal{F}^s)$ is a \emph{continuous} value in $[0,1)$ to measure the ratio of pairwise similarities.

+After translating source-domain images to the target domain by $\mathcal{G}^{s \to t}$, we obtain the features of the source-to-target translated triplet (${\vf}^{s \to t}, {\vf}^{s \to t}_p, {\vf}^{s \to t}_n$), which are encoded by the target-domain encoder $\mathcal{F}^t$ (to be discussed in Section \ref{sec:joint}).
+Similarly, the continuous similarity ratio in $[0,1)$ between the translated images can also be measured by a softmax-like function as { }